hashicorp/terraform-website/content/source/docs/enterprise/private/capacity.html.md

 factor than memory due to Terraform mostly waiting on IO from APIs to return.

 Our rule of thumb is 10 Terraform runs per CPU core, with 2 CPU cores allocated for the base PTFE services.
-So an 8-core instance with 8GB of memory could comfortably run 20 terraform runs, if the runs are allocated the default 256 MB each.
+So an 8-core instance with 8GB of memory could comfortably run 20 Terraform runs, if the runs are allocated the default 256 MB each.

 ## Disk